KurtPrimavera/configure-ad/README.md

 <img src="https://github.com/user-attachments/assets/3a82db2e-7232-4776-933f-45ab38246ecb"/>
 </p>
 <p>
-Configured Active Directory in the domain controller.
-Created organizational units such as "Employees".
-Checked ipconfig /all to inspect DNS settings for the domain controller and Client-1 in Powershell ISE.
-Checked the ping ipaddress to show the working connection for the domain controller and Client-1 in Powershell ISE.
-Created an administrator (Jane) and logged in on Client 1.
-Created clients from the (labuser) admin account in the domain controller.
-Edited group policy groups in the active directory.
-Any users (admin, client) in the domain were able to log in to Client 1 computer.
-Created a Powershell ISE script to create thousands of clients in the domain controller.
-Troubleshooted password resets, disabled/enabled accounts, and unlocked accounts in the domain controller's Active Directory group policy.
-Managed AD security groups and domain admins/users as "labuser" in the domain controller on what these groups can modify, control, read, write, enable and disable.
+1. Configure Active Directory: Set up Active Directory on the domain controller and created organizational units, such as “Employees,” to streamline user management.
+	2. Inspect DNS Settings: Utilized the ipconfig /all command in PowerShell ISE to review DNS settings for both the domain controller and Client 1, ensuring proper network configuration.
+	3. Verify Connection with Ping: Executed the ping <IPAddress> command in PowerShell ISE to confirm the working connection between the domain controller and Client 1.
+	4. Create Administrator Account: Established an administrator account named “Jane” and successfully logged into Client 1 using this account.
+	5. Create Client Accounts: Utilized the “labuser” admin account on the domain controller to create multiple client accounts, facilitating access for various users.
+	6. Edit Group Policies: Modified group policy settings within Active Directory to define permissions and restrictions for different user groups.
+	7. User Access Verification: Ensured that all users, including administrators and clients within the domain, could log in to Client 1 without issues.
+	8. Automate Client Creation: Developed a PowerShell ISE script to automate the creation of thousands of client accounts on the domain controller, streamlining account management.
+	9. Troubleshoot Account Issues: Addressed user issues related to password resets, enabling/disabling accounts, and unlocking accounts within the Active Directory group policy.
+	10. Manage AD Security Groups: Managed Active Directory security groups and domain admin/user permissions as “labuser,” defining what actions these groups can perform, including modifying, controlling, reading, writing, enabling, and disabling accounts.
 </p>
 <br />